 Learning Disabilities – About

-A learning disability is a lifelong condition which affects the way a person learns new things in any area of life, not just at school.
+Moreover, it is a lifelong condition which affects the way a person learns new things in any area of life, not just at school.
 It affects the way a person understands information and how they communicate.

-Enhanced Care is dedicated to providing the highest level of expertise to support and improve life chances for young people and children with learning disabilities in Durham
+Above all Enhanced Care is dedicated to providing the highest level of expertise to support and improve life chances for young people and children with learning disabilities in Durham

 Around 1.5m people in the UK are learning disabled.
 This means they can have difficulty: